Big data for managers

 - Terminology: Regression, classification, supervised, and unsupervised

-- Advanced models: Random forests, support vector machines, deep learning, and neural
+- Advanced models: Random forests, support vector machines, deep learning, and neural networks

 Industry use cases